mechania/mechania.github.io/_posts/2019-02-20-what-is-mechania.md

       url: "https://github.com/mechania"
 ---

-Mechania is a unique realm consisting of distinct worlds filled with custom mobs, generation, and gameplay mechanics, all intertwined with the vast concepts of magic and technology - in basic language, this is an adventure/survival public server powered by data packs and plugins.
+Mechania is a unique realm consisting of distinct worlds filled with custom mobs, generation, and gameplay mechanics, all intertwined with the vast concepts of magic and technology - in basic language, this is an adventure/survival public server powered by data packs and Spigot plugins.

 ### How can I play Mechania?
 Mechania is still in quite early development.
-We are trying so hard to get it complete as soon as possible, but it still means that you'll have to wait a while for release.
+We are trying very hard to complete it as soon as possible, but it still means that you'll have to wait a while for release.
 As soon as it is polished like a good block of andesite, it will be free-to-play.

 ### How can we help?
 The easiest way to give help and feedback would be to give us a message in the [`#suggestions`](https://discordapp.com/channels/475107516330541057/527959338434822154) channel in our [Discord](https://discord.gg/dwBDrp3).
 Expect a response in about up to a day!